 2. Can you tell us about “The Effort Myth?”
 What curiosity does your book spark in a reader?

-I believe that no one should have to suffer to be an effective learner.
+I believe no one should suffer to become an effective learner.
 Often, children would try harder if they only knew how.

 3. You’re a MAPP from U Penn.
 Would you categorize your book as Positive Psychology?

 SF: Yes, I graduated with the first MAPP class at UPenn.
 I am extremely grateful to have been taught by all of the founders of the field.
 Chris Peterson was my advisor.

 Everything I write is positive psychology-based.
 The “A” in MAPP stands for “Applied”, so The Effort Myth holds true to that by not just restating research but instead by showing it in action.